 If your Husky is out the back of your car or van there might not be a lot of ventilation back there.
 So open up windows or turn the fans on and blow air down that way.
 Sitting in front of a window on a sunny day can get quite warm so you might need the A/C on as well.

 You would never leave a child unattended in a car and a dog is no exception.
 Even if you crack the windows open this is rarely enough to stop the heat, let alone provide adequate ventilation.
 Hopefully, you have someone who can stay by the car and supervise.
 Open the trunk or tailgate to let more air through when the car is stationary.

 7. Plan entries and exits

-How are you going to get your Husky in and out of the car, safely, and on leash?
-Unless you have two strong individuals it might not be possible to lift a dog crate in and out each stop.
-Work out the process of getting your dog up in to the car and in to a safe position.
-For exit you need to work out how you will get the leash on to your dog safely, before it has a change to jump out of the car and run.
+How are you going to get your Husky in and out of the car, safely, and on a leash?
+Unless you have two strong individuals it might not be possible to lift a dog crate in and out of each stop.
+Work out the process of getting your dog up into the car and into a safe position.
+For exit, you need to work out how you will get the leash onto your dog safely before it has a chance to jump out of the car and run.

 8. Keep calm

 Just like children, a lot of noise, uncomfortable movements, and unnecessary commotion can distress dogs.
 If an incident happens such as an unexpected toilet stop or travel sickness there is no need to make a big fuss about it.
 Clean up and carry onwards.

 9. Frequent stops

 Also like children, Huskies can get bored in the car.
 It is their nature.
 Pullover every hour and give your dog a bit of water and a walk around.
 You might have to bring along a bowl and water if there is none along the way.
 Of course, if your Husky is sleeping then push through and enjoy the journey!